 Chocolate superfood smoothie time!

-- 1/2 cup fresh or frozen berries of your choice
+- 1/2 cup fresh or frozen berries (strawberries, blueberries, raspberries, or a mix)

 - A little honey, stevia, or maple syrup to sweeten (optional)

-- 1 serving of your favorite green superfood powder
+- 1 serving of your preferred (chocolate) protein powder

 Place all the ingredients into your high-speed blender and blend for around 30-45 seconds or until nice and smooth.

-Please leave a comment below if you try this recipe.
+Please leave a comment below if you try this chocolate superfood smoothie.
 Happy Blending!